slaclab/sdf-docs/README.md

 data analytics and is characterized by large, massive throughput, high concurrency storage systems.

-**S3DF systems are still being worked on and we are close to completing the restoration of storage and compute services.
-We will provide the next update by 8PM PST**
+**We are continuing to recover S3DF - specifically we are having issues with the SDFdata Ceph tiering filesystem and are working to recover it.
+We will provide the next update at 10PM PST**

 ## Quick Reference